Kyle46220/ProductConfigurator/Notes.md

 next I want to get some reduxing done on the sliders to just display or log the desired values from the state.
 Then I can try figure how to scale everything accross.

-This is gonna mean i'm gonna need some logic to caluclate div and shelf positions - could just be as simple as height - (shelqty \* materialThicknes) / shelf QTY or whatever it is.
+This is gonna mean i'm gonna need some logic to caluclate div and shelf positions - could just be as simple as height - (shelfqty \* materialThicknes) / shelfqty or whatever it is.